Facebook 360: The Definitive Guide to New Media on Facebook (Content, Advertising, Strategy, and Case Studies)

 Let that sink in.
 Facebook is becoming more competitive every day, especially on mobile, and is on track to become the definitive place that brands will be using to engage customers.
 It's more important than ever to create content that is innovative, authentic, and engaging to cut through this clutter.
 With such a majority of people using social media on their mobile devices, brands that don’t have optimized techniques of communicating with their fans through this channel will quickly fall behind.

 Advertising on Facebook: New Developments

-Facebook recently introduced the "Info and Ads" section on Facebook business pages in response to transparency concerns with the upcoming 2018 elections.
+Facebook recently introduced the "Info and Ads" section on Facebook business pages in response to transparency concerns with the 2018 elections.
 (Twitter and Instagram have both launched similar transparency plays too.)